lseman/lseman.github.io/_pages/about.md

 - PhD in Electrical Engineering, Universidade Federal de Santa Catarina (UFSC), 2017

 #### Current Positions
-- Assistant Professor at Pontifical Catholic University of Paraná (PUC-PR)
+- Visiting Professor of the PosAutomação (Automation and Systems Graduate Program) at Federal University of Santa Catarina (UFSC)
 - Professor of the Gradute Program in Applied Computing (MCA) at Universidade do Vale do Itajaí (UNIVALI)
-- Visiting Professor of the PosAutomação (Automation and Systems Graduate Program) at Federal University of Santa Catarina (UFSC)

 #### Areas of Expertise
 - Modeling, control, and optimization strategies (linear, nonlinear, and mixed integer programming)